-The photo-sharing app reached 800 million users in September 2017, its advertising business hit the ground running
+The photo-sharing app now has 1 billion monthly active users, its advertising business hit the ground running

 and Instagram Stories has become Facebook's first line of defense against Snapchat

 .
-One can only imagine how much Instagram would be worth today, but considering that (the much smaller) Snapchat’s parent company is valued at nearly $18 billion, one can assume that Instagram’s acquisition price was a billion well spent.
+One can only imagine how much Instagram would be worth today, but considering that Snapchat’s parent company Snap is valued at more than $16 billion with a fraction of Instagram's users, it seems fair to say that Instagram’s acquisition price was a billion well spent.